 > "I did not see dramatic results in week one, but by month two I could tell the product was easier to stick with than others I tried."

-> "Price is not cheap, but cashback plus subscription savings made it acceptable for me."
+> "Price is not cheap, but savings plus subscription savings made it acceptable for me."

 > "The product works better when I pair it with sleep and nutrition habits instead of expecting it to do everything alone."